Uterus transplantation: Australia

 On 15 December 2023, the first baby (male) was born in Australia to a mother who received a transplanted uterus.
 Kirsty Bryant received the uterus in January 2023 at the Royal Hospital for Women in Sydney, and fell pregnant within three months through embryo transfer.
 The donor was her mother, Michelle.

 Current status

-The transplant is intended to be temporary – recipients will have to undergo a hysterectomy after one or two successful pregnancies.
+The transplant is intended to be temporary, recipients will have to undergo a hysterectomy after one or two successful pregnancies.
 This is done to avoid the need to take immunosuppressive drugs for life with a consequent increased risk of infection.

-The procedure remains the last resort: it is a relatively new and somewhat experimental procedure, performed only by certain specialist surgeons in select centres, it is expensive and unlikely to be covered by insurance, and it involves risk of infection and organ rejection.
+The procedure remains the last resort: it is a relatively new and somewhat experimental procedure, performed only by certain specialist surgeons, it is expensive and unlikely to be covered by insurance, and it involves risk of infection and organ rejection.
 Some ethics specialists consider the risks to a live donor too great, and some find the entire procedure ethically questionable, especially since the transplant is not a life-saving procedure.

-Future indications for uterine transplantation may include those with androgen insensitivity syndrome who born with a male genotype (karyotype 46, XY) and present phenotypically female as well as transgender females wishing to bear children.
+Future indications for uterine transplantation may include those with androgen insensitivity syndrome who are born with a male genotype (karyotype 46, XY) and present phenotypically female as well as transgender females wishing to bear children.